fireshaper/TiredTechnician/README.md

 ## Known Issues

 - If your search query is too broad it will time out.
 Try to use a more narrow search.

+Special thanks to @philborman for both creating LazyLibrarian and his support in my project!